Content Audit: Surefire Way to Improve Your Results

 Knowing how many people are interacting with your resources (as well as where they’re coming from and how they’re discovering your pieces) is essential info for developing a highly successful content strategy.
 It’s also a great place to start if you want to invest in content marketing to boost brand and product awareness.

-If you decide to hire a B2B SEO agency to grow your startup, expect to receive this deliverable as part of their service.
+If you decide to hire an SEO consultant to grow your startup, expect to receive this deliverable as part of their service.

 User Intent Alignment